 Paul Smith’s College has a unique value proposition, a compelling mission, a history of exceptional education, a passionate alumni base and a beautiful campus.
 That said, the higher education landscape is undergoing serious disruption, and we face challenges that are formidable, if not unique.
 To succeed, today’s colleges must remain affordable, yet provide competitive infrastructure and amenities, distinguish their academic offerings and promise future career success.
-We are in the first year of a robust five-year strategic plan, which will ensure that Paul Smith’s College continues to provide a transformational and unique educational experience for generations to come.
+We are in the fourth year of a robust five-year strategic plan, which will ensure that Paul Smith’s College continues to provide a transformational and unique educational experience for generations to come.
 Through the process of strategic planning, we have identified priorities where giving can have the greatest impact on the college’s future success.

 College affordability is more challenging than ever for students and their families.
 Each semester, potential students choose not to attend Paul Smith’s because of an inability to pay.
 Our current students face extraordinary financial challenges – 99.9 percent receive financial aid; 51 percent are first generation and more than 40 percent are Pell eligible.
 Endowed scholarships and Paul’s Club memberships have a direct impact on the college’s ability to meet our students’ most pressing needs.
 This cost relief not only makes college possible but also allows young men and women to focus on their education and personal growth during their time at Paul Smith’s.